kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 It's useful in real IT tasks, if you need to Onboard 50+ new employees doing it manually would take hours.

- With CSV + powershell Scripts, you can Create all users in a few Seconds
+ With CSV + Powershell Scripts, you can Create all users in a few Seconds

 1) Press Windows + R, type notepad, Press Enter.